Discrete frames on finite dimensional quaternion Hilbert spaces: Introduction

-Hilbert spaces can be defined over the fields $\mathbb{R}$, the set of all real numbers, $\mathbb{C}$, the set of all complex numbers, and $~H,~$ the set of all quaternions only \cite{Ad}.
-The fields $\mathbb{R}$ and $\mathbb{C}$ are associative and commutative and the theory of functional analysis is a well formed theory over real and complex Hilbert spaces.
-But the quaternions form a non-commutative associative algebra and this feature highly restricted mathematicians to work out a well-formed theory of functional analysis on quaternionic Hilbert spaces.
-Further, due to the noncommutativity there are two types of Hilbert spaces on quaternions, called right quaternion Hilbert space and left quaternion Hilbert space.
-In assisting the study of frames the functional analytic properties of the underlying Hilbert space are essential.
-In the sequel we shall prove the necessary functional analytic properties as needed.\\
+We can only define Hilbert spaces over the fields $\mathbb{R}, \mathbb{C}$ and $H$, which are the set of all real numbers, the set of all complex numbers, and the set of all quaternions respectively \cite{Ad}.
+The fields $\mathbb{R}$ and $\mathbb{C}$ are commutative and associative.
+Functional analytic properties of real and complex Hilbert spaces well-studied.
+However, the field of quaternions is non-commutative but associative.
+Due to this non-commutativity of quaternions, a systematic study of functional analytic properties of quaternionic Hilbert spaces is not concluded yet.
+Further, as a result of this non-commutativity we have two types of Hilbert spaces, namely left quaternionic Hilbert space and right quaternionic Hilbert space.
+The functional analytic properties of the underlying Hilbert space are crucial to the study of frames.
+In this regard, we shall examine some functional analytic properties of finite dimensional quaternion Hilbert spaces as required for the development of the frame theory.

-To the best of our knowledge a general theory of frames on quaternionic Hilbert spaces is not formulated yet.
-In this part of the thesis we shall construct frames on finite dimensional left quaternionic Hilbert spaces following the lines of \cite{Ole}.
-Since non-commutativity of quaternions does not play a bigger role in the construction of frames on finite dimensional quaternion Hilbert spaces, most of the results follow their complex counterparts.
-While the complex numbers are two dimensional the quaternions are four dimensional; the increase in the dimension expected to give greater flexibility in applications.
-We are also expected to demonstrate this issue in applications as the thesis progress further.
+As far as we know a general theory of discrete frames on quaternionic Hilbert spaces is not available in the literature.
+In this respect we shall construct discrete frames on finite dimensional left quaternionic Hilbert spaces following the lines of \cite{Ole}.
+In the construction of frames on finite dimensional quaternion Hilbert spaces the effect of non-commutativity of quaternions is adaptable, and therefore most of the results can be manipulated from their complex counterparts.
+Finally, as a scope of the construction, four dimensional quaternions may provide more feasibility in applications than its two dimensional complex counterpart.